-In the beginning, the area where the Forum is located was a swamp.
-Later, the more advanced tribes of the Etruscans to the north moved in and gained power over the Romans and the other tribes of the seven hills.
-They set about to build sewer lines that ran down to the Tiber River in order to drain off the excess water from the swamp.
+In 753 BC, when Rome was founded. the area where the Forum is located was a swamp.
+In the early years, the Etruscans, a more advanced society from the north, merged with the Romans and the other tribes of the seven hills.
+They worked with the Romans and taught them how to build sewer lines that would drain the swamp water down to the Tiber River.
 One of these sewer lines, the Cloaca Maxima, is still in use today.
+The historical record states that it was built around 600 BC.
 Once they were able to keep the area dry, the Etruscans turned it into a meeting place and market area to bring the tribes together.

 In the time of Augustus, his best friend and military commander, Marcus Agrippa, took on the task of cleaning the sewers and was not satisfied until he could peronally sail through them from the Forum down to the Tiber.
 He also built the original Pantheon in 27 BC.
 Unfortunately it was destroyed in the great fire of 80 AD.
 It was rebuilt but burned down again in another great fire in 110 AD.
 The emperor Hadrian had it rebuilt in the early part of the second century AD and had Agrippa’s name inscribed on its front face in honor of him.
 It was completed in 127 AD and stands intact today as one of Ancient Rome’s finest buildings.

 Many of the buildings which may be more well known are not on the map because they were built at a later time.
 The Colisseum is a good example.
 It should also be noted that the Janiculum Hill is not one of ‘seven’ hills of Rome.
 Only the hills that are inside the Servian wall; the Palatine, Caelian, Aventine, Esquiline, Viminal, Quirinal, and Capitoline Hills are the historic ‘Seven Hills of Rome’.